kompanycoder/flask-app/README.md

-# Flask-app
+# Task-force app

-# Flask to do fullstack app with sql-alchemy
+  Flask app displaying CRUD capabilities of fullstack applications with sql-alchemy.

+#App capabilities
 - User can add, delete, update tasks

 # What was learnt: